 What is it exactly?
 Pubic lice is also called "crabs."
 It is caused by very tiny insects that live in the pubic hair and feed on human blood.
 The scientific name for pubic lice is Pediculosis pubis.
 Pubic lice are not the same as body lice.

 About how many people have it?
 There are about 3 million new cases of pubic lice treated in the United States each year.
 It is unknown how many people have it at any one time.

 What are its symptoms?
 The primary symptom is itching in the pubic area.
 The itching is caused by an allergic reaction to the lice bites and usually starts within 5 days after infection.
 Some people get blue spots where they were bitten.

-Scratching may spread the lice to other parts of the body with coarse body hair, such as hair on the legs, armpit, mustache, beard, eyebrows, and eyelashes.
+Scratching may spread the lice to other body parts with coarse body hair, such as the legs, armpit, mustache, beard, eyebrows, and eyelashes.

 When a person uses these medications, they must also clean anything that might have lice on it.
-They should put on clean cloths and wash all dirty clothes, bed linens, and towels in very hot water.
+They should put on clean clothes and wash all dirty clothes, bed linens, and towels in very hot water.
 If something can't be washed, it needs to be put in a sealed plastic bag for 2 weeks to make sure the lice are killed.

 The person might still itch even after the lice have been killed because the skin takes time to heal.
 Something like calamine lotion may help during this time.

 Is it curable?
 Yes, but you can get infected again.
 If you are infected, make sure all of your sexual partners are treated at the same time that you are treated.

 Can it affect fertility?
 There are no known effects of pubic lice on fertility.

 Can it cause death?
 Pubic lice do not cause anything more than discomfort and inconvenience, though people who scratch the bites may get a secondary bacterial infection.
 This can be treated with antibiotics prescribed by your healthcare provider.